3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 If a physical unit is necessary, the namespace owner MUST define a unique and unambiguous physical unit system for the namespace.
 The unit system SHOULD be metric.

 If a \<property> is marked as `required`, and a consumer does not support it, it MUST warn the user or the appropriate upstream processes that it cannot process all contents in this 3MF document instance.
-Producers of 3MF files MUST mark all volumetric \<properties> required to represent the design intent of a model as `required`.
+Producers of 3MF files MUST mark all volumetric \<property>-elements required to represent the design intent of a model as `required`.

 __Note__: